Hemoglobin D-Punjab: Hemoglobin D Trait

 Hemoglobin is the main ingredient in red blood cells.
 Hemoglobin helps red blood cells carry oxygen from the lungs to other parts of the body.
 Normal red blood cells have hemoglobin A. People with hemoglobin D trait have red blood cells that have normal hemoglobin A (made up of normal alpha and beta chains) and abnormal hemoglobin D (made up of normal alpha chains and variant beta chains).
 People with hemoglobin D trait have slightly more hemoglobin A than hemoglobin D. The abnormal hemoglobin is called hemoglobin D.

 People with Hemoglobin D trait do not have health problems related to having the trait.
 People with hemoglobin D trait do not have Hemoglobin D disease or sickle cell disease.
 They cannot develop these diseases later in life.
 While Hemoglobin D can be detected without a DNA test, one is needed to ascertain that a person who carries Hemoglobin D carries hemoglobin D-Punjab.

 There is no clinical disease detected, however children of affected individuals have increased risk of having Hemoglobin D Disease, Hemoglobin SD disease or Beta-thalassemia Disease.
 Among the seven known types of Hemoglobin D, only Hemoglobin D Punjab can cause a serious hemoglobin disorder.

 Symptoms

+usually present with mild hemolytic anemia and mild to moderate splenomegaly.

 Even homozygous Hemoglobin D disease does not typically cause clinically significant symptoms.
-Occasionally it can cause mild haemolytic anaemia and mild splenomegaly.
+It is usually present with mild haemolytic anaemia and moderate splenomegaly.
 The anemia usually occurs in the first few months of life, as fetal hemoglobin decreases and hemoglobin D increases.

 Hb D-Punjab becomes significant when it is co-inherited with Hb S or B thalassemia.